EasyRPG/Player/docs/BUILDING.md

     cmake --build .                       # compile the executable sudo cmake --build . --target install # install system-wide

-CMake is the only supported way to build Player for Windows.
-All dependencies must be installed with [vcpkg].
+CMake is the only supported way to build Player.
+On Windows all dependencies must be installed with [vcpkg].

 ## libretro core:

-Building for libretro is based on the CMake method.

 Additional commands required before building: